-- Coloration is bright silver with dark spot behind gill opening and bluish-black or greenish color on back.
+- Coloration is bright silver with a dark spot behind the gill opening and a bluish-black or greenish color on the back.

 - Common length of approximately 4 inches (10 cm); maximum length of 13 inches (33 cm).

-- Body is compressed and rounded with elongated dorsal ray.
+- The body is compressed and rounded with an elongated dorsal ray.

 - Omnivorous, filter feeder.

 - Diet consists of plankton and organic debris.

 - Occurs in North America in the Mississippi River system and the Gulf of Mexico drainage as well as in Central America in rivers around the Gulf to northern Guatemala and in the Belize River.
 Introduced in Hawaiian waters and Chesapeake Bay tributaries.

 - Found mainly in freshwater, but adults can be found in brackish waters and saltwater in depths down to 49 feet (15 m).